Gabefire/dl-object-recognition/README.md

 ## KNN classifier

 Trained model on k nearest neighbors data located in the train folder.
-Evaluated accuracy with images being converted to raw pixels and images being converted to a histogram Once model was trained compared it to test-image.jpeg to figure out the most likely state.
+Evaluated accuracy with images being converted to raw pixels and images being converted to a histogram once model was trained compared it to test-image.jpeg to figure out the most likely state.

 ```
 git clone https://github.com/Gabefire/dl-object-recognition.git